Tourist Scams in Sweden

 Is Sweden safe for tourists?

-Sweden is visited by millions of tourists every year and is generally safe with preparation.
-Our database documents 11+ tourist scams across 1 city in Sweden.
-Scam activity is rated moderate overall.
+Sweden is visited by millions of tourists each year and is generally safe with preparation.
+Our database documents 11+ tourist scams across 1 city.
+Scam activity is rated lower overall.
 The most common risks are street scams, restaurant scams, money & atm scams scams.
-Reviewing the specific warnings for your destination before you travel significantly reduces your risk.
+Reviewing destination-specific warnings before you travel significantly reduces your risk.

 What are the most common tourist scams in Sweden?